OGC Op. No. 10-11-09

 Does the “Guarantee” described in the facts below constitute an insurance contract?

 Yes.
-The Guarantee described below is an insurance contract, the making of which constitutes the doing of an insurance business under New York Insurance Law
+The Guarantee described below is an insurance contract, the making of which constitutes the doing of an insurance business under New York Insurance Law § 1101.
+As such, ABC Guarantee, Inc. would need to be licensed by the Department as an insurer.

 The inquirer proposes to offer the Guarantee in New York State to property inspectors, under which ABC Guarantee, Inc. promises the property inspector to compensate an occupant (referred to in the Guarantee as the “Covered Occupant”) of a property inspected by the property inspector an amount of money up to a maximum aggregate limit of $10,000 for the cost of replacement of personal property stolen by the property inspector during the property inspection and for which theft the property inspector is criminally convicted.
 An inspector who purchases the Guarantee may use a “Guarantee Logo, Certificate or Seal” in the marketing of its inspection services to potential customers.
 In order to qualify to receive payment under the Guarantee a Covered Occupant must read and agree to be bound by the terms of the Guarantee “prior to deciding to rely on a SSL Certificate or Site Seal issued by ABC Guarantee, Inc.”; have occupied the property at the time of the inspection; used a credit card to pay for the inspection; submit claims via e-mail with detailed information, including the date of the inspector’s conviction; and have a homeowners or renters insurance polity in effect at the time of the inspection.
 The Covered Occupant’s insurance claim payments reduce the amount of money payable by ABC Gurantee, Inc. under the Guarantee.